 Carer Adjustment Payment is a one-off payment.
 You may get it if your child is under 7 and has:

 - a medical condition

 - major disability.

 Carer Payment is income support if you give constant care to a child with a severe disability or illness.

 Carer Allowance is a supplement you may be able to get if you get Carer Payment.

 Help managing your money

-Your children's education could be one of your family's biggest expenses.
-We have tips and information on how to plan and manage your family’s money.
+Your child’s education could be one of your family’s biggest expenses.